 - 1 - 2 chipotle peppers in adobo sauce (2 is very spicy!)

 - 1 1/2 tsp honey

 - 1 (2 oz) pouch KC Masterpiece® Sweet Honey BBQ Sauce Mix and Dry Rub

 - 2 lbs boneless , skinless chicken breasts, diced into 1-inch cubes

 - Salt and freshly ground black pepper

-- To a food processor add 1/4 cup apple juice and chipotle peppers.
+To a food processor add 1/4 cup apple juice and chipotle peppers.
 Pulse until peppers are pureed.
 Pour mixture into a small mixing bow.
-Add remaining 1/2 cup apple sauce, honey, ancho chili powder and BBQ Sauce Mix.
+Add remaining 1/2 cup apple juice, honey, ancho chili powder and BBQ Sauce Mix.
 Whisk until well blended, set aside.